 For the purpose of this document, "campus community" includes students, faculty, staff and their immediate family members, and may include guests and alumni visiting the campus.
-Students may not invite off-campus groups or individuals to use campus recreation or housing facilities without prior permission from the Dean of Students.
+Students may not invite off-campus groups or individuals to use campus recreation or housing facilities without prior permission from the Vice President for Student Life.